Cospel/css-palette-grunt/README.md

 # grunt-css_paletove_plugin

 > The best Grunt plugin ever.
+Semantic diff with patch to css for grunt.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`